TkrUdagawa/website/source/en/tutorial/regression_python.rst

 We explain the learning and prediction processes in this example codes.

 To write the Client program for Regression, we can use the Regression class defined in 'jubatus.regression'.
 There are two methods used in this program.
 The 'train' method for learning process, and the 'estimate' method for prediction with the data learnt.

  1. Connect to Jubatus Server

   Connect to Jubatus Server (Row 35)
-  Setting the IP addr. and RPC port of Jubatus Server.
+  Setting the IP addr, RPC port of Jubatus Server and the unique name for task identification in Zookeeper.

  2. Prepare the training data